Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ## Discussion

-**Demographic Signal**
+**Demographic Signal:**

 This project investigated posterior support and topology similarity between a tree constructed using full chromosome data and trees built with data partitions per gene from the chromosome.
 The man aim was determine which partition (gene) if any better reconstructed the chromosome topology (and putative demographic signal) and if any particular partition was responsable for the topology of the chromosomal tree.
 Investigations of 3 genes (A6, CI, Big Gene) and a neutral region revealed that trees constructed from Big Gene alone recapitulated most of the topological (and putatively demographic) signal observed in the whole chromosome.
 All other genes performed poorly by themselves, and, even when concatenated into a single molecule, only recapitulated the chromosomal with a low signal.
 There are various hypotheses that could explain this observations.
 If the phylogenetic signal derived form the haplogroups is purely demographic (i.e. neutral), the large size and low functional constrains of big Gene would make it the target of multiple neutral mutations not purged out by purifying selection.
 Under this model, Big gene's amino acid substitution rate would allow for a higher number of synonymous/non-synonymous substitutions and low codon bias, specially at the non-active pockets of the protein.
 As a result, Big Gene's signal would be much less saturated than the other shorter, more constrained genes, under strong purifying selection and potentially strong codon bias.
 Much of the standing variation resulting form this, may have been stochastically purged in the northern haplogroups during the vicariance and subsequence bottleneck events, thus resulting in the observed demographic/topological signal.
 This scenario is supported by the low (relative to Big Gene) level of topological concordance obtained in the tree build from the concatenated genes.
 The concatenated sequence, while longer than Big gene, is composed of smaller genes with high levels of functional constraints and potentially high levels of signal saturation in the short genes making up the concatenate).
 This hypothesis also gains additional support by the drastic differences in branch length between Northern and Southern clades in all genes trees and particularly in the long branches observed in the big gene tree relative to the chromosomal tree.
 In order to explore this idea, future experiments should explore the demographic signal at various levels of data partitioning other than the gene level, particularly, aminoacid level signal, and codon level signal.
 This approach would allow to explore the degree of saturation on the chromosome and its constituting genes.

-An alternative hypothesis
+An alternative hypothesis may consider natural selection acting on the big gene and driving diferences in the evolution of two clades.
+This hypothesis would require estimating the degree of functional changes (vs. synonymous changes; i.e. dN/dS or MK-Test) along the branches leading to the clades.
+Ultimately, this hypothesis would require a population genetic study associating genotype with phenotype from individuals of the two haplogroups.
+Future studies may explore this.

 **Effects of Missing Data**

-**Out-group leaf stability and Tree-space**
+**Out-group stability and Tree-space**

 **Parameter Convergence as Number of Loci increases**

-**Future Directions**

 ## References